oktadev/openid-ida-oidc-security-profile/draft-openid-ida-security-profile.md

 Upon receiving a valid PAR request, the identity provider generates a unique `request_uri` that:

     - References the stored authorization request parameters
     - Has a limited lifetime as specified in the PAR response
-- Can be used in subsequent authorization requests without exposing sensitive parameters in URL query strings
+    - Can be used in a subsequent authorization request without exposing sensitive parameters in URL query strings

 The use of PAR ensures that sensitive identity verification requirements are transmitted securely and are not exposed in browser history, server logs, or other potential information leakage vectors that could occur with traditional authorization request methods.

-### Example: POST /oauth2/par response
+### Example PAR Response: POST /oauth2/par

 ```
 HTTP/1.1 201 Created